-our home is a representation of your style and individuality.
+Your home is a representation of your style and individuality so painting your exterior brick is important.
 Those in neighborhoods filled to the brim with brick homes may want to let their personality shine through by painting the exterior brick on their house.
 In this blog post, we’ll explore the pros and cons of painting exterior brick and a few considerations to think about before you get started.

 Pros and Cons of Painting Exterior Brick